OpenDreamKit/OpenDreamKit.github.io/_posts/2018-12-14-eu-proposal.md

 ----
 ## To run or not to run for a EU project?

-- Do you have a dream?<br>Something you care enough about to sacrifice a good chunk of your life, of your research?

 - What are the needs of your community?<br>
   Can funding actually help?